 Randy is a third generation orchardist from Parkdale, Oregon, whose grandfather emigrated from Japan in 1905, and through hard work started farming in Hood River in 1911.

-Randy’s father, Mamoru, and mother, Michiko, met in the camp where their families were interned after Japan bombed Pearl Harbor.
+Randy’s father, Mamoru, and mother, Michiko, met in the camp where their families were interned after the Pearl Harbor attack.
 After serving in the U.S. Military Intelligence Service, Mamoru returned to Hood River Valley in 1951 with Michiko, and purchased a 25-acre orchard in Parkdale that has been the nucleus of the current 207-acre farm.
 There they raised four daughters and a son, Randy.

 In 1984, Randy graduated from Oregon State University with a degree from what is now the College of Agricultural Sciences.
 He enjoyed wrestling for the Beavers as well as being a Resident Assistant in the dormitories and a Resident Advisor in the housing coop.

 In 1987, Mamoru’s illness brought Randy back to Parkdale sooner than planned, but he doesn’t regret the commitment he made to his parents when he left his job in Portland.

 The Alar scare of 1989 forced many family farms out of business if they relied on apples as their sole source of income.
 Although the Kiyokawa’s never sprayed Alar as did most apple producers, the media scare influenced even the USDA to cancel all apple purchases.
 Apples throughout the county were left to rot on the trees rather than incurring the expense of picking, sorting and storing this perceived tainted fruit.